Free Self-Guided Walking Tour London Westminster Sights by JetSettingFools.com

 View walking across Lambeth Bridge, London, England, UK

-Cross the bridge to the east side of the River Thames and follow the pedestrian riverside Albert Embankment path north.
-This route provides the best view of the next sight on our London Westminster Walking Tour: Palace of Westminster.
+Cross over to the east side of the River Thames and follow the pedestrian Albert Embankment path north.
+This route provides an ideal view of the next sight on our London Westminster Walking Tour!

 #26 Palace of Westminster Parliament Building